rocioalvarezvaras/lcWGS/README.md

 Move the splitted mitogenomes and reference mitogenome to a new folder called "mitogen_03".

-# Step 4: Mapping reads to the reference genome - BWA  (Burrows-Wheeler Aligner)
+# Step 4: Map reads to the reference genome - BWA  (Burrows-Wheeler Aligner)

 BWA is a software package for mapping low-divergent sequences against a large reference genome.